Materials-Consortia/OPTIMADE/README.md

 ## For developers

-The [master branch of the repository](https://github.com/Materials-Consortia/OPTiMaDe/tree/master) is supposed to be at the latest named release of the specification.
+The [master branch of the repository](https://github.com/Materials-Consortia/OPTiMaDe/tree/master) is at the latest named release of the specification.
 A commit tagged with a version number without a suffix indicates a stable release.
 A commit tagged with the suffix `-rc<number>` indicates a release candidate version.